 Natalya smiling for the camera

-Natalya Mason is the Community Engagement Specialist.
+Natalya Mason is the EDI Specialist.
 She is a registered social worker who was born and raised in Saskatoon, SK.
 Natalya is a Black first-generation Canadian, and a settler on Treaty Six Territory.
 She has a background in psychology and social work, and holds an M.A. in Women’s, Gender, and Sexualities Studies.
 Natalya is dedicated to social justice, anti-oppressive education, and reproductive rights.
 She is a queer feminist living in contradiction, committed to continuous learning and unlearning.

 Michelle Koehn - Administrative Coordinator, OVDIH